rylandking/tara-dirocco-2-6f2a9/content/pages/index.md

     title: Hello!
 I’m Tara Lynn.
     text: >
-      My love for human form, experience, and story has guided me from the dance floor, to the yoga mat, and finally to a doctorate program in physical therapy at Regis University in Denver, CO.
+      My love for human form, experience, and story has guided me from the dance floor, to the yoga mat, and finally to become a doctor of physical therapy.

       A dancer by training and a yogi by chance, I am fascinated by the ways in